gwathlobal/CotD/src/README.txt

  - All military units are capable of ranged combat.
  - You may start as a Chaplain or as a Scout.
  - The Chaplain can lead troops, reveal disguised enemies and provide divine protection to allies.
- - The Scout starts with a horse, can also reveal disguised enemies and is armed with a powerful rifle.
+ - The Scout starts with a horse.
+He is armed with a powerful rifle, can reveal disguised enemies and call for an artillery strike.
  - To win, kill all demons.
 But do not let angels stand in your way.

 --------------------